rabeshi/eaamo-website/content/papers/_index.md

 {{< /staticref >}}
 /

-Improving Access to Housing and Supportive Services for Runaway and Homeless Youth: Reducing Vulnerability to Human Trafficking in New York City\
+Improving Access to Housing and Supportive Services for Runaway and Homeless Youth: Reducing Vulnerability to Human Trafficking in New York City *(non-archival)*\
 by *Yaren Bilge Kaya, Kayse Maass, Geri Dimas, Renata Konrad, Andrew Trapp and Meredith Dank*

-Redrawing attendance boundaries to increase racial and ethnic diversity in elementary schools\
+Redrawing attendance boundaries to increase racial and ethnic diversity in elementary schools *(non-archival)*\
 by *Nabeel Gillani, Doug Beeferman, Christine Vega-Pourheydarian, Cassandra Overney, Pascal Van Hentenryck and Deb Roy*

-Priority-Based Assignment with Reserves and Quotas\
+Priority-Based Assignment with Reserves and Quotas *(non-archival)*\
 by *Atila Abdulkadiroglu and Aram Grigoryan*

 {{< staticref "papers/sloane-1.pdf" "newtab" >}}